MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// FALSE if invoked on another frame.
         [propget] HRESULT IsMainFrame([out, retval] BOOL* value);

-        /// Returns TRUE if the context menu request occured on a component
+        /// Returns TRUE if the context menu is requested on a selection.
+        [propget] HRESULT HasSelection([out, retval] BOOL* value);

+        /// Returns TRUE if the context menu is requested on an editable component.
+        [propget] HRESULT IsEditable([out, retval] BOOL* value);

-        /// that contained a link.
+        /// Returns TRUE if the context menu is requested on a component that contains a link.
         [propget] HRESULT ContainsLink([out, retval] BOOL* value);

         /// Gets the uri of the page.